Jwink3101/dfb/CLI_help.md

 optional arguments:
-  -h, --help            show this help message and exit
+  -h, --help            show this help message and exit --subdir dir          Prune only files in 'dir'.
+In order to ensure that references
+                        do not break, this is mostly just a filter of what will be pruned rather than a major performance enhancement.

 Global Settings:
   Default verbosity is 1 for backup/restore/prune and 0 for listing